Create Sandbox

 , which requires host tokens to access the exposed ports.

-If no argument is provided to sandbox.create()
+option is provided to sandbox.create()

 const sandbox = await sdk.sandboxes.create({